layrjs/layr/docs/introduction/hello-world.md

 If nothing happens on the screen, it's all good.
 The backend is running and waiting for requests.

-> Note: If you wish to display a log of what's going on in the backend, you can set some environment variables before starting it:
+> If you want to display a log of what's going on in the backend, you can set some environment variables before starting it:
 >
 > ```sh
 > // JS